samuel-ping/samuelp.ing/README.md

 # Personal Website

 My personal website!
-Built with Next.js and TailwindCSS.
+Built with Next.js and Tailwind CSS.
 The backend uses Netlify CMS to provide easy edits to my site.
 The server's purpose is to authenticate me through GitHub using OAuth to access the CMS.

 ## Getting Started